ArtrixTech/DynaGammy/README.md

 make
 ./gammy
 ```
-NOTE: If make fails with ```PlaceholderText is not a member of QPalette``` errors in ui_mainwindow.h, your Qt version is older than 5.12.
+NOTE: If make fails with ```PlaceholderText is not a member of QPalette``` errors in ui_mainwindow.h, the Qt version provided by your distro is older than 5.12.
 Updating Qt is recommended, but as a workaround you can delete the offending lines in ui_mainwindow.h, then run make again.

 #### Gentoo